Police: 4 killed in shooting at downtown Louisville building – KION546

 Humphrey said that at least eight people were being treated at a hospital for wounds, including two police officers, one of whom was in critical condition.

-An emotional Kentucky Gov. Andy Beshear said he lost friends in the shooting in a building on East Main Street not far from the Louisville Slugger Field and Waterfront Park.
+An emotional Kentucky Gov. Andy Beshear said he lost friends in the shooting in the building on East Main Street not far from the Louisville Slugger Field and Waterfront Park.

 “This is awful,” he said.
 “I have a very close friend who didn’t make it today.
 And I have another close friend who didn’t, either.
 And one who’s at the hospital that I hope is going to make it through.”